 Mrs. Sophia Beryk Schultz served as Choir Director during the tenures of Father Bohdan and Father Hieromonk Sviatoslav followed by Rebecca Scabarozi Calvani and Pani Lilya Dobrodijka.Today our choir is led by Taras Pavlovsky.

-As we celebrate our 100th anniversary we remember the love and hard work of all of those who have fallen asleep in the Lord.
+As we begin our second century we remember the love and hard work of all of those who came before us and have fallen asleep in the Lord.
 We ask Almighty God to grant us all the strength and wisdom to continue working for the future of our Church.